 In the first two years, Phase 1, the project added prior cancer treatments, tumor pathology, and clinical outcomes to the clinical data already linked with the genomic profiles of nearly 8,000 bladder, breast, colorectal, lung, pancreatic, and prostate cancer patients treated at Dana-Farber Cancer Institute, Memorial Sloan Kettering Cancer Center, Princess Margaret Cancer Center, and Vanderbilt-Ingram Cancer Center.
 In years three through five, Phase 2, data collection will be expanded to additional cancer types from additional participating institutions.

-The first BPC dataset, containing genomic and clinical data obtained more than 1,846 non-small cell lung cancer (NSCLC) patients is available now; go here to learn more.
+The first BPC dataset, containing genomic and clinical data obtained more than 1,846 non-small cell lung cancer (NSCLC) patients, is available now.
+Learn more.

 The second BPC dataset, containing 1,485 colorectal patients, is now available.
 Learn more.

 To view members of this team, visit our page, the 2022 BPC Core Team.